 Mark E. Aldam became president of Hearst Newspapers in 2011.
 He was named executive vice president/deputy group head in 2010, with oversight of eight Hearst properties.
 He joined Hearst in 2006 as publisher of the Times Union in Albany, N.Y., serving three years in that capacity.
 Prior to that, he was senior vice president/chief operating officer of the Hartford (Conn.)
 Courant.

-Chief Financial Officer, Dow Jones & Company Inc.
+Chief Operating Officer, Dow Jones & Company Inc.

 New York, N.Y.

-Anna Sedgley is Chief Financial Officer of Dow Jones, a position she has held since December 2012.
-In this role, Ms. Sedgley is responsible for the preparing and reporting of the company’s financial performance, managing treasury and taxation matters and providing strategic guidance, forecasts and analytical insight to support business performance.
+As Chief Operating Officer, Ms. Sedgley leads the Dow Jones Operations Group and oversees the Print Products and Services unit, legal and risk management services as well as technology, facilities and security In this role, Ms. Sedgley is responsible for the preparing and reporting of the company’s financial performance, managing treasury and taxation matters and providing strategic guidance, forecasts and analytical insight to support business performance.

 Ms. Sedgley is a member of the News Media Alliance board of directors.
 She joined Dow Jones in October 2009 as Vice President, Finance, after 10 years at BskyB, now known as Sky, which is part of 21st Century Fox.
 At Sky she provided financial support for a number of business functions including marketing, circulation, supply chain and technology.

 Ms. Sedgley began her career as a trainee chartered accountant at PricewaterhouseCoopers in London.
 After qualification, she spent two years working in finance at Debenhams PLC, a leading U.K. department store.